 Unfortunately, the Tumi V3 International Slim isn’t perfect — there’s no side handle to help make it easier to stow in an overhead locker.
 That glossy polycarbonate shell also looks prone to scratching.
-And then there’s the price: £395 feels like a lot of money for a case like this.
+And then there’s the price: it feels like a lot of money for a case like this.
 Rivals offer similar features for less.

-We couldn’t possibly do a suitcase round-up without including the incredible kid-friendly cases from Trunki.
+And finally, we couldn’t possibly do a suitcase round-up without including the incredible kid-friendly cases from Trunki.
 Available in 22 different designs — including this limited edition Gruffalo one — the hard shell cases are designed to be ridden on and come with lots of neat touches, from 'seat-belts' (read: ribbons) for teddy bears and secret compartments, to ‘horns’ for children to hold on to while they’re pushing or being pulled along when riding the case.

 We also love the fact that these cases are affordable and hard-wearing, being made from the same material as adult cases.
 They're also sized to be able to used as carry-on bags – perfect for when your kids decides they must have their favourite toy at 30,000 feet.